Cem Yılmaz: Early life and education

 Yılmaz was born on 23 April 1973 in Istanbul.
-His family is paternally from Gürün, Sivas, while maternal part of his family is of Turkish origin who immigrated from Thessaloniki, Ottoman Empire (nowadays in Greece).
+His family is paternally from Gürün, Sivas, while the maternal part of his family is of Turkish origin who immigrated from Thessaloniki, Ottoman Empire (nowadays in Greece).
 He went to primary school at the Mehmet Akif School.
 He then got enrolled in the Bahçelievler Kazım Karabekir Secondary School, and then Etiler Anadolu Tourism Vocational High School, eventually going to Boğaziçi University and finishing his studies in Tourism and Hotel Management.

 Career

 In 1998, he had his cinematic debut with the movie Everything's Gonna Be Great.
-Yilmaz achieved his greatest success by starring in and writing the big-budget sci-fi parody G.O.R.A.
+Yılmaz achieved his greatest success by starring in and writing the big-budget sci-fi parody G.O.R.A.
 (2004), also directed by Ömer Faruk Sorak.
 Despite spending several years in production because of financial and other technical problems, G.O.R.A. became a box-office hit and, according to Rekin Teksoy, "showed that popular cinema was successful in appealing to wide audiences".
 He has since repeated his box office successes with a sequel to G.O.R.A called A.R.O.G., The Magician and Yahşi Batı, and has appeared in more than 10 films and worked as a voice actor in a number of motion pictures.
-He played in the movie "Water Diviner" of Russell Crowe.
+He played in the movie "Water Diviner" with Russell Crowe.

 Yılmaz started doing stand-up shows in the bars of Leman Kültür in the early 1990s.
 He has since created four stand-up specials.
 In addition, he has directed the Borusan Istanbul Philharmonic Orchestra twice.

 During the course of his career, Cem Yılmaz has been the commercial face of Panasonic, Opet, Türk Telekom, Türkiye İş Bankası and Doritos, among others.
-The caricatures that he has drawn and the scenario of three of his movies that were released in the form of a book were well-received by fans.
+The caricatures that he has drawn and the scenario of three of his movies that were released in the form of a book were well received by fans.

-He has also received a number of awards inside Turkey, including a "Best Actor Award" at the Sadri Alışık Awards and the 4th Yeşilçam Awards.
+He has also received a number of awards in Turkey, including a "Best Actor Award" at the Sadri Alışık Awards and the 4th Yeşilçam Awards.

 Personal life

+His brother is writer Can Yılmaz.
+His sister married comedian Tolga Çevik.

 On 10 March 2012, he married Ahu Yağtu.
 The couple divorced on 31 December 2013.
 Together they have a son named Kemal.

-With 14.4 million followers on Twitter, he's also the most subscribed Turkish artist on YouTube.